Skip to content

 Routing

-Routing is defined by the decorators in the controllers and handlers.
+Routing is defined by the decorators in the handler functions.

 Path parameters